naphthalene/python-classes/slides/src/md/functions.md

 ![Python_Scope](./img/scope.webp)

 ---
-## Advanced Functions
+## Factorial Example

-Let's look at some more complex functions and break them down.
+Let's look at some more complex functions and break them down, by implementing the `factorial`!

 ___
 ## Factorial Definition